85-year-old Ian McKellen in hospital after falling off stage

 Sir Ian McKellen has been hospitalized after falling off stage during a performance of Player Kings at a theatre in London.

-The BBC reports that the 85-year-old actor was in a fight scene when he slipped and fell from the stage of the Noël Coward theatre.
+The 85-year-old actor was in a fight scene when he slipped and fell from the stage of the Noël Coward theatre.
 He cried out in pain as staff rushed to help.

-The show was promptly canceled and the audience was asked to leave.
+The show was promptly canceled and the audience was asked to leave but the veteran performer is expected to appear in Wednesday’s matinee after the Tuesday performance was called off.

 Player Kings, a new version of Shakespeare’s Henry IV, Parts One and Two adapted by Robert Icke, has been at the theatre since April.
 McKellen plays John Falstaff alongside Richard Coyle and Ted Lasso’s Toheeb Jimoh.

+“The production has made the decision to cancel the performance on Tuesday 18 June so Ian can rest.
+Those affected will be contacted by their point of purchase as soon as possible tomorrow.

+“Thank you to doctors Rachel and Lee who were on hand in the audience and to all the venue staff for their support.

-The BBC reports that one member of the audience described the incident as “very shocking”.
+The BBC had earlier reported that one member of the audience described the incident as “very shocking”.

 “I really hope that he is going to be alright,” Sandro Trapani said.
 “As far as I saw, he was conscious because he was asking for assistance.”

-The Independent has reached out to McKellen’s representatives and the Noël Coward theatre for comment.
+The Independent has reached out to McKellen’s representatives and the Noël Coward theatre for further comment.

 Earlier this week, McKellen said that he’d like to appear in a recently announced Lord of the Rings film “if I’m alive”.